 Unlike demersal longline fisheries, interactions can be primary as well as secondary.
-An interaction is 'primary' when a bird takes a piece of bait, and in the process can become hooked and drown.
-Due to the long (up to 35 m) branchlines unique to pelagic longlining, interactions can also be 'secondary'.
+An interaction is 'primary' when a bird takes a piece of bait, and in the process can become hooked and drowns.
+Due to the long (up to 40 m) branch lines unique to pelagic longlining, interactions can also be 'secondary'.
 In this case, a bird - most typically a diving bird - seizes a piece of bait at depth and is met at the surface by other aggressive seabirds that compete for the bait.
-This scrum can result in the hooking of a different bird - typically a larger, aggressive bird - such as an albatross.
+This can result in the hooking of a different bird - typically a larger, aggressive bird - such as an albatross.
+Research suggests that up to 41% of incidental albatross capture has been facilitated by medium sized diving seabird species (Jiménez et al., 2012).
 Due to secondary interactions, effective seabird bycatch mitigation must exclude deep and shallower diving birds to protect the albatrosses.
-Because slow sinking bait are available to deep diving birds further astern of the vessel, the streamer line aerial extent must extend as far as 150 m to prevent seabird takes.
+Because slow sinking bait is available to deep diving birds further astern of the vessel, the streamer line aerial extent must extend as far as possible to prevent seabird takes.